anish-kondepudi/HealthTracker/README.md

 # Health Tracker

 Health Tracker is a Web Application created to track your fitness journey!
-You can log your sleep, diet, exercise, and mental health and recieve insightful statistics back.
+You can log your sleep, diet, exercise, and mental health and receive insightful statistics back.

 This project was architected by [Anish Kondepudi](https://github.com/anish-kondepudi) and [Mihika Krishna](https://https://github.com/kombuchan).